 Is your site right?

 Moss lawns want shade or part shade, reliable moisture, and acidic, firm, low-nutrient ground.
 A spot that bakes in afternoon sun is the wrong place; a cool, damp, north-facing or tree-shaded area is ideal.
-If grass already sulks there and moss is creeping in on its own, the site is telling you what it wants.
+If grass already sulks there and moss is creeping in on its own, the site is telling you plainly what it wants.
+Work with that rather than against it, and most of the battle is already won.

 Prepare the ground

-Strip off the existing grass and weeds, level the surface, then firm it down; moss likes contact with compacted ground, not fluffy tilth.
-Do not add compost or feed.
-On limey soils a light dressing of something acidic helps tip the balance in moss's favour.
+Strip off the existing grass and weeds, level the surface, then firm it down; moss likes close contact with compacted ground, not fluffy tilth.
+Do not add compost or feed, which only helps weeds and the grass you have just removed.
+On limey soils a light dressing of something acidic helps tip the balance in moss's favour, since most lawn mosses prefer sour ground.

 Plant it

 Either press fresh patches of moss firmly onto the prepared surface, butted tight together, or blend moss into a slurry with water or buttermilk and spread it over the area.
-Carpet-forming species such as the springy turf-mosses and feather mosses knit into a lawn faster than cushion types.
+Carpet-forming species knit into a lawn faster than cushion types, so lean on those.
+Whichever method you use, firm contact with the soil is what lets the moss grip and spread, so press it down well and go back over any lifted edges.

 Establish and keep it

-Mist daily for the first three or four weeks, ideally with rainwater, while the moss grips.
+Mist daily for the first three or four weeks, ideally with rainwater, while the moss grips; hard tap water works but leaves a chalky film over time, so rainwater is kinder, as explained in water for moss.
 After that, rainfall and shade do most of the work.
 The only routine job is clearing fallen leaves in autumn so the moss is not smothered.
-Walk on it lightly while young; once thick it takes gentle use.
-It improves every year.
+Walk on it lightly while it is young; once thick it takes gentle use, and it improves every year.

 What to expect, year by year

 Temper your expectations on timing and a moss lawn is a delight; expect an instant carpet and you will be disappointed.
 In the first few months the patches or slurry green up and begin to spread, looking patchy and unconvincing while they do.
 Across the first full year they knit together into more or less continuous cover.
-By the second and third years the lawn has thickened into the deep, even, springy surface people picture, and from then on it simply improves, deepening and filling as the seasons pass.
-The slow start is the price of a surface that then needs almost nothing.
+By the second and third years the lawn has thickened into the deep, even, springy surface people picture, and from then on it simply improves.
+The slow start is the price of a surface that then needs almost nothing; there is more on the pace in how fast does moss grow.

 Honest comparison with grass